Prinston/Library-management-system-API/README.md

 # Library Management System

 ## Description
 The Library Management System is a web application that allows users to manage books and borrowers in a library.
-It provides functionalities such as adding, updating, and deleting books, as well as borrowing and returning books.
+It provides functionalities such as adding, updating, and deleting books, as well as borrowing books.

 ## Installation
 1. Clone the repository: `git clone https://github.com/your/repository.git`